Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the trading session on July 7, the yen price increased by 1.4% against the US dollar, reaching 142 JPY per USD.
 This is the strongest increase since March.

-The USD/JPY exchange rate movement since the beginning of the year shows that the Japanese yen has been continuously weakening recently.
+The USD/JPY exchange rate movement since the beginning of the year shows that the Japanese Yen has been continuously weakening recently.

 Yesterday, Eisuke Sakakibara – former Japanese Vice Minister of Finance from 1997 to 1999 predicted that the yen could hit a three-year low against the US dollar, at 160 JPY per USD.
-At this level, he said, Japanese authorities may intervene to support the domestic currency.
+At this level, he said, Japanese authorities may intervene to support the local currency.

 This week, Japan's Labor Ministry also announced that May wages rose the most since early 1995.
 This further reinforced the view that the Bank of Japan (BOJ) will have to change its current ultra-loose monetary policy.